What is premature birth?

 This means that some premature babies may have some medical problems.
 The earlier a baby is born, the more vulnerable they are.

 Babies born early may need special care in a neonatal unit, which has specialist facilities for premature babies.
-Find out more about your baby’s time in hospital.
+Find out more about what happens after your baby is born.